RunestoneInteractive/RunestoneServer/docker/README.md

 $ docker-compose up -d
 ```

-And then when the container is running, find it's id by doing:
+And then when the container is running, find its id by doing:

 ```bash
 CONTAINER_ID=$(echo `docker-compose ps -q runestone` |  cut -c1-12)